 3. Surrounding Properties and Neighborhood.
-The area surrounding the Project Site is mixed-use in character.
-A variety of commercial establishments are located within ground floor storefronts in this Neighborhood Commercial Cluster District, including eating and drinking uses, personal services, grocery stores and other types of retailers.
-In some cases residential and office uses are located above the ground floor.
-Buildings in the vicinity typically range from two to four stories in height.
+The Project Site is located in the Russian Hill neighborhood, where surrounding development contains a variety of residential, commercial and mixed use buildings, many of which feature residential uses above ground floor commercial establishments.
+A variety of commercial establishments are located within ground floor storefronts in the Neighborhood Commercial District, including eating and drinking uses, personal services, grocery stores and other types of retailers.
+Buildings in the vicinity typically range from two to four stories in height and were built between the Victorian era and present day.
+The Polk Street NCD zoning runs along Polk Street from Filbert Street to Post Street.
+The subject property is located in the upper Polk Street area and the surrounding zoning consists of RC-3, RM-2 and RH-3 resulting in high to moderate density residential and commercial uses.